 - Loyola Marymount University (LMU)

-Curriculum and Instruction Steering Committee (CISC) Visual and Performing Arts Chairs
+Curriculum and Instruction Steering Committee (CISC) Visual and Performing Arts Co-Chairs

-Dr. Gary Wadell, Deputy Superintendent, San Mateo County Office of Education
+Dr. Gary Wadell, Assistant Superintendent, Santa Clara County Office of Education

 Lisa Tiwater, Assistant Superintendent, Stanislaus County Office of Education.